The Treasury website is being redeveloped. Visit our new beta website and tell us what you think

 First Nations housing was identified as a priority area by all states and territories in their implementation plans.

-The Commonwealth has been working closely with the states and territories to ensure suitable dwellings are being built or refurbished, and that all Social Housing Accelerator related funding will be committed by 30 June 2025, as per the Federation Funding Agreement schedule.
+The Commonwealth has been working closely with the states and territories to ensure suitable dwellings are being built, refurbished or acquired.

-As of 31 December 2024, 218 dwellings of the 320 dwellings intended for First Nations people and their families are either completed or underway.
-Ninety-two of these dwellings have been completed, 13 committed and 113 commenced.
+As of 30 June 2025, 292 dwellings of the 427 dwellings intended for First Nations people and their families are either completed or underway.
+One hundred and eighty-one of these dwellings have been completed, 135 committed and 111 commenced.